 Instructions

-- Cut the carrot, celery and onion very fine (must not too much that it becomes pulpy when cooked).
+- Cut the carrot, celery and onion very fine (but not too much that it becomes pulpy when cooked).

 - In a medium to large heavy pot add the olive oil and chopped vegetables, cook covered on low heat (stirring occasionally) until onion is transparent.